Woburn, Bedfordshire: History

 Woburn Town Hall, designed by Edward Blore, was completed in 1830.
 Under the 8th Duke of Bedford, a new parish church was completed in Woburn in 1868.
 It was equipped with a crypt beneath, which was originally intended as the burial place of the Dukes of Bedford and their family.
 In the end the dukes continued to use the ancient mausoleum at St Michael's, Chenies, and the crypt of St Mary's parish church in Woburn is now used for events and meetings.
 The hatch through which coffins would have been lowered into the crypt is still visible.

+Woburn Cottage Hospital was established by Mary, the Duchess of Bedford (1865-1937) in 1898.
+The hospital remained open until at least 1935.

+Despite burning down three times in its history, the first permanent fire station was only recorded in 1823, situated in front of the Tudor School.
+The station moved in 1947 to purpose-built premises on Leighton Street.
+Today a modern fire station stands on London Road.

 Sports and leisure facilities

 Woburn has its own lido (outdoor swimming pool).
 In addition to the walks and cycling opportunities afforded by the Estate and the local roads, Woburn lies across the routes of both the Greensand Ridge Walk and the Greensand Cycle Way.

 Woburn Golf Club, 2.5 miles (4.0 km) west of Woburn, has hosted the Women's British Open eleven times between 1984 and 2019.